bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 5: 01:05:18

-that There will be like more people linked to the coin joins, even if they don't actually use Wasabi.
+That there will be like more people linked to the coin joins, even if they don't actually use Wasabi.

 Speaker 4: 01:05:31